RebeccaEr/NLP-Skipgram-Assignment-1-CS/README.txt

 Description: This article explains how to design the skipgram.
 We used snippets of parts to implement the derivative function tweaking it for our case

-Explained: Deriving Mikolov et al.’s
-Negative-Sampling Word-Embedding Method
+Explained: Deriving Mikolov et al.Â’s Negative-Sampling Word-Embedding Method
 Yoav Goldberg and Omer Levy
 Description: This helped us understanding the concepts and negative sampling and how to implement it in Skipgram